 How to remotely wipe all the data on a lost or stolen Android device

-When your Android smartphone is online, it is remotely wiped and reset to its defaults.
+When your Android smartphone is back online, it is remotely wiped and reset to its defaults.

-How to make sure that Android Device Manager is enabled on your smartphone
+How to make sure that Find My Device is enabled on your Android smartphone or tablet

-If you have Android version 6, 7 or newer, Android Device Manager should be enabled by default on your devices.
-However, it is worth to double-check that is the case.
+If you have Android 6 Marshmallow, Android 7 Nougat or newer, Find My Device should be enabled by default on your device.
+However, it is worth to double-check if that’s true.
 Go to Settings and find the Personal group of settings.
 There, tap on Google.
 On some devices, you just go to “Settings -> Google.”

 Then, tap on Security.

-Here you can see two settings that cater to the proper functioning of the Android Device Manager: “Remotely locate this device” and “Allow remote lock and erase.”
+Here you can see the two settings that cater to the proper functioning of the Find My Device (Android Device Manager) service: “Remotely locate this device (Show device location on Android Device Manager)” and “Allow remote lock and erase (If you lose your device, you can remotely lock, or factory reset it with Android Device Manager)”.
 Both should be turned on so that you can use all the features described earlier in this tutorial.

 What if I have an old Android smartphone?

-Android Device Manager is not built into older versions of Android, like Android version 4 or 5.
-If you have an old smartphone with an older version of Android, you can still use Android Device Manager by downloading and installing its app.
-Go to the Google Play store and download the Android Device Manager app.
+Find My Device (Android Device Manager) is not built into older versions of Android, like Android version 4 or 5.
+If you have a smartphone with an older version of Android, you can still use Find My Device by downloading and installing its app.
+Go to the Google Play Store and download the Find My Device app.
 Then set it as advised earlier in this guide and use its features when the need arises.

-Did you use Android Device Manager to find, remote lock or remote wipe your smartphone?
+Did you use Find My Device to find, remote lock or remote wipe your Android smartphone?
 How did it go?

-Now that you know what Android Device Manager is, how it works and when it useful try it out and let us know what you think.
+Now that you know what Find My Device is, how it works and when it’s useful, try it out and let us know what you think.
 Is it a useful service?
 Did it save you when you lost your smartphone or when someone has stolen your smartphone?
 Share your stories (horror or otherwise), using the comments form accessible below.